Phimosis

 What is phimosis?

-Phimosis is a condition which occurs in uncircumcised men where the foreskin is too tight to be pulled back over the head of the penis.
+Phimosis is a condition which occurs in uncircumcised men where the opening of the foreskin is too tight.

 What is the foreskin?